Skip to Content

 • Product seminars (For example in the spa)

-It’s important to remember that although you can buy tea and coffee in the bars onboard for a price there is free tea and coffee available in the buffet on most cruise ships and some will even have kettles in your cabins.
+It’s important to remember that although you can buy tea and coffee in the bars onboard at an extra charge, there is free tea and coffee available in the buffet on most cruise ships.
+Some cruise lines will even provide tea and coffee-making facilities in their cabins.

 To learn more about which expenses you can avoid paying for on a cruise, check out this video: